 Transportation costs really depend on how many places you visit and what you plan on doing.
 I personally always look up how to use public transportation in the cities I’ll be visiting since cabs are expensive.
 That being said, Uber has become a good alternative since their rates tend to be very reasonable.

 Data has become so important in our lives that it’s hard to imagine travelling without being connected.
 Many mobile providers offer roaming plans, but they don’t offer the best value.
 I personally prefer KnowRoaming since you can save up to 85% on voice and data charges in 200+ countries, plus you get free Whatsapp access.
-Use my referral code BARCHO954 to get 50% and a $5 credit.

 I admit that I enjoy shopping when I travel but it’s really easy to go overboard.
 These days I try to just buy things that I need regardless of where I am.
 I do admit that I like to pick up a magnet wherever I travel to.
 It’s okay to pick some tacky souvenirs now and then.

 The cost of medical attention can be incredibly expensive, so you always need to have travel medical insurance whenever you leave the country.
 Travel insurance isn’t even that expensive.
 It’ll cost you just a few dollars a day, yet many people don’t even bother because they don’t know any better.
 Trip cancellation and baggage insurance are optional, but travel medical insurance really is a must.
-For more details about travel insurance, check out my ultimate guide.

 Not every country requires an entry visa and not all of them are expensive, but they are one of those vacation costs that add up.
 In many cases, you can get them before you depart so it’s easy to budget for, but sometimes you’ll need to obtain them when you arrive which is an “added” expense to your journey.